 Censorship directly on your computer

 The first censorship can be done on your computer.
 Let’s say for example that you are working within an organization that has some policies with regard to using the internet (you are probably facing it: major sites like Facebook and Youtube are not allowed to be browsed from your company’s network).

 In fact, some companies set some specific proxy configuration on your browser and do not allow you to change it.
 In fact, the IT administrator is forcing you to go through a proxy server by setting it on your browser.
-If you are falling into that specific scenario, you can be sure that the IT administrator has setup other ways to blocking you from accessing those websites.
+If you are falling into that specific scenario, you can be sure that the IT administrator has set up other ways to block you from accessing those websites.
 In fact, you usually are not allowed to change any settings on your browser.
-The only solution that comes to my mind for overcoming those kind of Internet censorship is to use some web-based proxy servers.
-Although it’s not really convenient (most web proxy serve you a lot of ads), at least you can end up accessing some blocked websites.
+The only solution that comes to my mind for overcoming that kind of Internet censorship is to use some web-based proxy servers.
+Although it’s not really convenient (most web proxies serve you a lot of ads), at least you can end up accessing some blocked websites.